argosity/hippo/docs/command.md

  * *lib/<app_name>*  This directory will hold all server-side Ruby files that are needed by your application such as ActiveRecord models.
  * *config* Contains the routes and a config file for modifying Lane's behaviour.
  * *client/<app_name>*  Contains all the client code that makes up your application.
 It has directories for views, data (models and collections), and screens.
 A "Base" screen is created to start you off with.
-You can either use that screen as a base class for further screens if your application will be complex, or simply use it for your application if there will only be a single screen.
+You can use that screen as a base class for further screens if your application will be complex, or simply use it for your application if there will only be a single screen.
 That's how the TODO MVC Example app is written.

 # lanes generate